 Little did they know, this newfound yoga journey would lead them to participate in the Prancing Peacock’s teacher training program.
 Both wanted to get better at their practice, but both thought they weren’t flexible enough to teach.
 Thanks to the other’s support, lack-of-confidence became a non-issue.

-Throughout the program, Maura and Gordon learned anatomy and physiology, meditation, yoga philosophy, sequencing and more in a group of seven other people ranging in age from mid-20s to early 60s.
+Throughout the program, Mauro and Gordon learned anatomy and physiology, meditation, yoga philosophy, sequencing and more in a group of seven other people ranging in age from mid-20s to early 60s.
 Classes took place on Friday nights and Saturday and Sunday afternoons.
-Some participants have plans to open their own studio or teach at a local spot, while others, like Maura and Gordon, did it to hone their skills…for now, at least.
+Some participants have plans to open their own studio or teach at a local spot, while others, like Mauro and Gordon, did it to hone their skills…for now, at least.

 “A lot of people who say they just want to deepen their practice, I giggle a little bit because I know that they’re going to find their voice and it becomes a reality during the training that you could do that,” said studio owner Liz Conner.
 “It becomes not only a lifestyle, but an opportunity to be able to build a place in your life where you could actually support yourself in it.”